QingTian1927/SearTxT-and-Texter/README.md

 Some anti-virus providers may falsely flag the SearTxT & Texter executables as viruses and then quarantining them.

 **Solution:** add an exception to the anti-virus program or disable it completely (not recommended)

-## Acknowledgements
-These wonderful people have provided invaluable help and support in the creation of SearTxT & Texter:

-* **Master Harry Dreamer:** testing & bug reporting
-* **Master Eltidee:** testing
-* **OBP Corp:** listening to my perpetual ramblings about the benefits of Free and Open Source Software